-Lately, it seems like each day brings a new attack on the wild creatures or our wild lands.
+"Each day brings a new attack on wildlife and a grab for their shrinking habitat.
 I truly believe there is still time to change things and correct mistakes of the past.
-Through donations of my art and/or a portion of my sales, donations to other conservation organizations and other supportive activities, I want to be a voice for the conservation of our natural world and preservation of all God's creatures.
+Through donations of my art and/or a portion of my sales, donations to other conservation organizations and other supportive activities, I want to be a voice for the conservation of our natural world and preservation of all God's creatures."

 Support for Conservation: